ComposioHQ/composio/python/swe/README.md

 ## Overview

-Composio-swe is a powerful framework for building and evaluating software engineering agents.
-With this toolkit, you can:
+`Composio SWE` is a framework for building SWE agents on by utilising composio tooling ecosystem.
+Composio-SWE allows you to

-- Build your own custom agents
+- Scaffold agents which works out-of-the-box with choice of your agentic framework, `crewai`, `llamaindex`, etc...
-- Utilize pre-built agents provided by Composio
+- Tools to add or optimise your agent's abilities
-- Run the SWE-Bench benchmark to evaluate agent performance
+- Benchmark your agents against `SWE-bench`

 ## Dependencies